samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 - Default: `{}`

 In your `settings.json` file, add the `profiles` object.
-Each key within this object is the name of a settings profile, and each value is an object that can include any of Tehanu's settings.
+Each key within this object is the name of a settings profile, and each value is an object that can include any of Gram's settings.

 Example: